ognevsky/yakka/README.md

      $ yakka install
      # yakka i

-This command will create config file `~/.yakka`.
+This command will create `~/.yakka` config file.
 This is common YAML-file, feel free to edit this.

 ### Rules listing